ktorz-net/game-moveit/README.md

 ```

 You can then refer to the [http://127.0.0.1:8000/](documentation).

-This documentation is also on line: [https://ktorz-net.github.io/hackamove](ktorz-net.github.io/hackamove)
+However, this documentation is also on line: [https://ktorz-net.github.io/hackamove](ktorz-net.github.io/hackamove)

 ## Contribute